EthanGunter/Altargene/Stories/The Artisan/Overview.md

 - Siel's mentor is reluctant, weird, guarded, and has real power to give.
 Jaeson's mentor is eager to take Jaeson under his wing, inspiring, open, and seeks to take advantage of young minds like Jaeson's and discard them when their time runs up
 - Siel is trying to unlearn old habits while Jaeson is trying to learn how the world works
 - Every thing that Siel must unlearn is mirrored by Jaeson inappropriately acting on those traditional assumptions.
 Jaeson will do something terribly wrong based on assumptions and end up in a mess, followed by Siel learning how to overcome the beliefs that caused him to stumble.
+- Siel sees the world as a fucked up place, full of grey areas and necessary evils.
+The world in her chapters are written almost as a different place compared to Jaeson's, where he sees the world as a beautiful and exciting place, perfectly black and white, full of opportunity and evil for ambitious heroes to conquer
 ## The Lessons
 - Patience/Perseverance/Hard work: Great things can only be built with attention to the boring things, and commitment to the outcome, not the action.
 - Inherent "talents" don't exist, and they aren't your final limits.
 "I can't do that, I'm a water-worker.
 I make water condensers"
 	- Jaeson is very perceptive, and picks up new tricks quite easily. ?He becomes cocky, and believes he can fully lean on a technique he saw, but has never had the chance to practice?
 - Merely working hard does not always lead to success.
 And success is not the opposite of failure.
 Don't work hard to keep the first draft.
-Revel in the failure.
+Revel in the mistakes.
 Play in the mess you've made.
 Learn, explore, iterate, and capture the beauty that arises from it.
 	- Jaeson is heavily punished for failing, even when it's not his fault.
-Success is the only option in Mentor's eyes.
+Success is the only option in Calus' eyes.
 - Trust your intuition.
 Trust your body's hard-earned instinct.
 Don't overthink things.
 	- Jaeson is quite good at this, and it's what gets him the job in the first place.
 - The attitude/perspective of others should not shape your own actions.